timfong888/youtubeSubscriptions/README.md

 **Parameters:**
 - `userId` (required): User ID that matches the one used in googleOauth service
 - `maxResults` (optional): Number of videos to return (1-100, default: 25)
-- `publishedAfter` (optional): ISO 8601 date string to filter videos published after this date
+- `publishedBefore` (optional): ISO 8601 date string to filter videos published before this date
 - `excludeList` (optional): Array of video IDs to exclude from results

 **Response:**